lukakostic/Maturskii/v0/Readme.md

 </br>

 `rename(originalName, newName)`\
+rename variable or function\
-rename function can rename existing and built in functions. in c++ side functions all have string names (built in and not), with a pointer to an action tree of the function
+in c++ side functions all have string names (built in and not), with a pointer to an action tree of the function

 </br>